mdlivingston/mat-select-filter/README.md

 otherwise it will only focus once.

-To added a colored background do something like this:
+To add a colored background do something like this:

 ```
  <mat-select-filter [color]="'purple'" [array]="variables" (filterArrayReturn)="filteredVariables = $event"></mat-select-filter>